chef-boneyard/tar/README.md

 ### tar_extract

-A `tar_extract` LWRP provides an easy way to download remote tar files and extract them to a local directory.
+The `tar_extract` resource provides an easy way to extract tar files from downloaded or local files.

 #### Actions